mylinuxforwork/dotfiles/README.md

 # dotfiles

-This is my personal configuration of my Arch linux based installation.
+This is the personal configuration of my Arch linux based installation.
 I'm mainly use qtile as my window manager.

 Included is a pywal configuration that changes the color scheme based on a random wallpaper.
 Just type w in a terminal.
 See also the .bashrc for more alias definitions.